-In 2006, the Ministry of Justice introduced a proposal for a provision, under which at least 40 per cent of boards of listed companies would be required to comprise female directors, and in 2015, the Minister stated that the parliament may be required to amend the law to reach the goal of more gender-balanced boards.
-It was further stated by the Ministry secretary that a bill would be presented to the parliament within a year in the event that companies did not have female representation of at least 40 per cent before that point in time, and in 2016, the government presented a legislative proposal to this effect.
-However, the proposal did not have sufficient support in parliament, and no new proposal has been put forward since.
-Thus, at this time, there is no legal requirement as regards female representation on boards of directors.
+In 2006, the Ministry of Justice introduced a proposal for a provision under which at least 40 per cent of boards of listed companies would be required to comprise female directors, and in 2015, the Minister stated that Parliament may be required to amend the law to reach the goal of more gender-balanced boards.
+It was further stated by the Ministry Secretary that a bill would be presented to Parliament within a year in the event that companies did not have at least 40 per cent female representation before that point in time, and in 2016, the government presented a legislative proposal to this effect.
+However, the proposal did not have sufficient support in Parliament, and no new proposal has been put forward since.
+Thus, there is currently no legal requirement as regards female representation on boards of directors.